 How much does wisdom tooth removal cost?
-Does dental insurance plan cover some of the costs?
+Does a dental insurance plan cover some of the costs?

 Choosing to extract your wisdom teeth is oftentimes a decision based on finances.
 Namely, many patients find it expensive to have their wisdom teeth removed.
-The simplest cost of wisdom teeth removal is from $75-$200.
+The simplest cases of wisdom tooth removal range from $75 to $200 per tooth.

 How much does it cost to get all 4 wisdom teeth removed?

-If all four molars are removed, the wisdom teeth removal costs can reach from $300 to $800.
+If all four molars are removed, the wisdom teeth removal costs can range from $600 to $1800.

 How much does it cost to remove wisdom teeth under general anesthesia?

-In case you need a general anesthesia surgery, the wisdom teeth removal cost can add from $250 to $800 to the bill.
-Still, know that general anesthesia is not practice unless we’re talking about complex procedures.
+In case you need a general anesthesia surgery, the wisdom teeth removal cost with general anesthesia can add from $500 to $2000 to the bill.
+Still, know that general anesthesia is not practiced unless we’re talking about complex procedures.

 How much does wisdom teeth removal cost without insurance?

 All in all, on average, wisdom teeth removal cost without insurance reaches from $230-$340.
 In patients with impacted wisdom teeth, the removal procedure can cost from $225 to $600.